seanmcne/Microsoft.Xrm.Data.PowerShell/README.md

 *The module requires PowerShell v4.0.

 ###How module works
-Microsoft.Xrm.Data.Powershell module exposes many functions, but you can use Connect-CrmOnlineDiscovery to connect to any CRM Online organization.
+Microsoft.Xrm.Data.Powershell module exposes many functions, but you can use Connect-CrmOnlineDiscovery and/or Connect-CrmOnpremDiscovery to connect to any CRM Online/OnPrem organization.
 By executing the function, it creates $conn global variable.
 Any other functions which needs to connect to the CRM Organization takes connection parameter.
 You can explicitly specify the connection by using -conn parameter, but if you omit the connection, functions retrieve connection from global variable.

-If you are using On-Premise, use following command instead to create connection.
-This function creates connection by prompting you GUI signin page.
 Alternatively, you can create multiple connection objects and pass them into each function under the –conn parameter.

 ```PowerShell
 $global:conn = Get-CrmConnection -InteractiveMode